 Other drying systems such as Brenmuhl’s shown here with the red fan or Horsbrugh’s French made Rousset drying tower should be considered.

-John and Wendy Hollings also have an interesting dryer in a container.
-You can see the image here.
+John and Wendy Hollings have an interesting drying system in a container.